 - Exemplify mission

-Embodies the UO mission statement, purpose, vision and values, advances the priorities of his/her unit and department through completion of work assignments, recognizes his/her role in achieving university goals, motivated by the university’s pursuit of being a comprehensive public research university committed to exceptional teaching, discovery, and service.
+Embodies the UO mission statement, purpose, vision and values, advances the priorities of his/her unit and department through completion of work assignments, recognizes his/her role in achieving university goals, motivated by the university’s pursuit of being a comprehensive public research university committee to exceptional teaching, discovery, and service.

 Any UO employee can nominate an officer of administration (OA) or classified employee for an Outstanding Employee Award.
 Nominations are submitted through a two part process: